mxgoai/mxgo-core/DOCKER_SETUP.md

-# 🐳 Docker Setup Guide
+# Docker Setup Guide

 This guide will help you set up MXTOAI using Docker for easy self-hosting.

+MXTOAI uses a simplified Docker architecture with health checks and dependency management built into docker-compose.yml.

 ## Prerequisites